-This first year of actual implementation (1978) has produced an MBO Performance Agreement which will further professionalize and orient the CPS structure to a business management and cost effective public enterprise.

-In summary, Management by Objectives and Results operates on the assumption that people work best when they understand what they are doing, why they are doing it, where they are headed, and what the final result will be.
+After three years of preliminary operations, the Department now has fully implemented the managerial application of Management by Objectives and Results (MOR) throughout all levels of the Department.
+The first year of actual implementation (1978) produced an MBO Performance Agreement which will further professionalize and orient the CPS structure to a better managed and cost conscious public enterprise.
+In summary, Management by Objectives and Results operates on the assumption that people work best when they understand what they are doing, why they are doing it, where they are headed and what the final result will be.